mtgjson/mtgjson-website/docs/data-models/foreign-data/README.md

 > - **Introduced:** `v4.0.0`

 > ### multiverseId
-> The multiverse identifier of the card.
+> The foreign multiverse identifier of the card.
 >
 > - **Type:** `integer`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### name
-> The name of the card.
+> The foreign name of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`

 > ### text
-> The text ruling of the card.
+> The foreign text ruling of the card.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### type
-> The type of the card.
+> The foreign type of the card.
 Includes any supertypes and subtypes.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`